Pet assistance program

 |Expands into full screen mode allowing you to see the map as a larger image.|

-...before bringing your pet to the shelter, consider these resources to help rehome on your own.
+Before bringing your pet to a shelter, consider these resources to help rehome on your own.

-Because the shelter can be a stressful place for animals, you might want to think about rehoming your pet on your own.
-Consider rehoming with a family member or friend, or check out these online communities that can help connect you with potential new pet parents:
+See if a family member or friend can take in your pet, or check out these online communities that can help connect you with potential new pet parents:

 Does my city contract with RASKC?